- — Organic, Non-GMO

 Organic macadamia nuts are nutritious, filling, and tasty.
 Macadamia nut oil is a source of omega 3 and omega 6 essential fatty acids.
 It contains healthy fats, proteins, and dietary fiber.
 Organic macadamia nuts also contain antioxidants.
 4-5 organic macadamia nuts daily will be enough for you to enjoy their benefits.

-Walnuts have a great number of uses, although being a delicious food is definitely the leader among them.
+Walnuts have a significant number of uses, although being a delicious food is the leader among them.
 Organic walnuts appear to be one of the healthiest foods out there.
-Although in much smaller amounts, organic walnuts also contain calcium and selenium, as well as vitamins A and C. There are a great number of ways to enjoy organic walnuts.
+Although in much smaller amounts, organic walnuts also contain calcium and selenium, as well as vitamins A and C. There are a high number of ways to enjoy organic walnuts.
 You can eat them raw or if you want to enhance their flavor, try roasted walnuts.

 When it comes to snacking on Organic almonds, nutrition should be the first thing on your mind as they give you quite a few of the nutrients that should be included in a healthy diet.
 3.5 ounces of the buttery-flavored nuts give you all the copper you need to consume in a day and an equal amount of manganese.
 There are many great ways to use Organic almonds in the kitchen.